Bergen County NJ Divorce Mediation Attorneys

 Divorce Mediation in New Jersey

 As mentioned previously, mediation represents an “alternative dispute resolution” process, which is simply an alternative method for resolving disputes outside of the courtroom.
 Unlike arbitration, mediation is not a legally-binding process, meaning that you are not required by law to abide by the recommendations of the mediator, but can utilize his or her services to reach amicable agreements about issues ranging from child custody and child support to alimony and division of assets.
-The ability to avoid lengthy court proceedings, as well as the time, costs, and often negative interactions associated with litigation, can make mediation an attractive option for many couples, particularly those who are concerned with maintaining a positive relationship for the sake of their children post-divorce.
+The ability to avoid lengthy court proceedings, as well as the time, costs, and often negative interactions associated with litigation, can make mediation an attractive option for many couples, particularly those who are concerned with maintaining a positive post-divorce relationship for the sake of their children.

-When you choose to undergo the mediation process, you and your spouse select an objective, independent mediator who serves both parties, listening and addressing the concerns of both sides in order to develop creative solutions that minimize stress and provide long-term favorable arrangements that suit the needs of everyone involved.
+When you choose to undergo the mediation process, you and your spouse select an objective, independent mediator who serves both parties, listening and addressing the concerns of both sides to develop creative solutions that minimize stress and provide long-term favorable arrangements that suit the needs of everyone involved.
 When meeting with a mediator, you and your spouse can decide whether or not to have your own lawyers present.
-The mediator will allow each party to voice his or her position with regard to a broad range of issues, ultimately providing a recommendation that is intended to benefit both parties.
+The mediator will allow each party to voice his or her position concerning a broad range of issues, ultimately providing a recommendation that is intended to benefit both parties.
 This recommendation is not concrete, nor legally binding, but may provide a reasonable, fair solution that allows you and your spouse to reach a consensus without a trial in court.
 The mediation process is informal, confidential, and often beneficial for couples who are seeking to establish a dynamic of cooperation through the divorce transition.

 At Townsend, Tomaio & Newmark, our highly experienced divorce attorneys can serve as mediators or independent counsel retained to provide support and guidance to you personally as you and your spouse pursue mediation through a third-party mediator.